hashobject/blog.hashobject.com/resources/posts/2014-04-26-first-timers.md

 ## Intro

 For the last 2.5 years [Maryna](http://twitter.com/m_aleksandrova) and I are living the [digital nomad](http://en.wikipedia.org/wiki/Digital_nomad) lifestyle.
-We are travelling around the world while working as designer and developer.
+We are traveling around the world while working as designer and developer.
 We have visited handful of countries during this period and I noticed one interesting thing: while travelling we are always trying something new and doing something that we never did before.
 Here is my list of "first-timers".